 We put a greenhouse in the yard in the fall of 2009.
 Steve and my son, Bryan built it.
 It is a 10'x12' greenhouse from Harbor Freight.
 We put two heat lamps in it during the winter and we put insulation on the North wall.
 Steve put three bars of conduit for stabilization and I have cheap fabric attached to it over the plant areas for shade.
 So far so good, this last winter I lost a couple of aloes that were too close to the South side of the building, but everything else is fine.
 I have a lemon and a lime tree that also over winter inside the greenhouse.

 So, sit a spell and cruise through my site to see what we had and now have.
 I have ideas for recycling, building filters to flower beds and lots of pictures of my pond and gardens, with a bit of art and quilting on the side.
+I'm going to keep all the informational pages because they are still useful to someone whether or not I still have the big pond or not.

 These links are to my web pages.